saxbophone/dengr/README.md

 Creates optical disc image files which produce visible images on the recordable (shiny) side of the disc when burned to a suitable recordable disc.

+### Supported Platforms

+Project requires a C++20 compiler.
+Tested on Travis-CI with the following compilers on the following platforms:

+- Linux
+    - GCC 10
+    - Clang 10
+- macOS
+    - Clang 10
+- Windows
+    - Visual Studio 15 2017

 ## Overview

 This is a rewrite of a previous idea I had in which I attempted to achieve this by generating a large WAV audio file to produce the visible image instead, however it turns out there's really no advantage to doing it this way, so I may as well produce raw binary (CD-ROM Mode 2) disc images instead, this avoids for the need to mess about with audio file formats and I can just output binary data direct to image file instead.
 The original prototype is preserved in this Git repository and can be found under the `prototype` tag.